jakeeis24/Team-Profile-Generator/README.md

 # Team Profile Generator

+\*\*Updated 03/10/22 to fix the wonky looking github and email links.
+Screenshot at bottom of the page to compare to original html from the walkthrough video.
+Output html still needs styling.

 # Description

 This command line application allows the user to generate cards for all of their employees.